 Are you starting to make your journey towards the top of VALORANT?
 In such a case, it’s probably best to understand the game’s ranking system, in order to figure out how where your skill level is at that moment to continue improving.

 First of all, if you’re truly starting from the beginning with VALORANT, then you’ll need to grasp some more of the basics first.
-Check out our articles on the in-game roles you’ll take up as a player, and also how VALORANT's economy works.

 What are the VALORANT Ranks